RayJune/indexeddb-crud/README.md

 # indexedDB-CRUD

-indexedDB-CRUD packs complex indexedDB CRUD methods to a really coder-friendly simple interface
+indexedDB-CRUD packs obscure indexedDB CRUD methods to a really coder-friendly simple interface.

 It supports a `fixed keypath: id` (number), and CRUE methods to easy-operate indexedDB.